Strategy, framing & guidance in selecting solutions

 • the subscription model, which can also be applied to buyers and sellers.
 This model ensures a regular income for the operator.

-• media buying model: to get paid, the operator sets up a space buying system so that sellers can promote their services.
+• Media buying model: to get paid, the operator sets up a space buying system so that sellers can promote their services.

 • non-transactional models: transactions are made outside the platform.